marksull/err-backend-cisco-webex-teams/README.md

 9) `example large response` - see how to manually paginate a large response when using fenced code blocks
 10) `template this is my message` - see how to use errbot templates to build your replies
 11) `this is a bad message` - see how to custom handle a message that is not a valid command (only required if you want to do something special - i.e. ask OpenAI?)
+12) `details` - start an example flow conversation to sequentially gather details from the user

 To stop the container, issue a `Control-c`.